 Sexual harassment will not be tolerated at Central Community High School.
-Sexual harassment will be defined as any type of unwelcome conduct directed toward a student, staff member, or other individuals in the school because of his/her gender.
+Sexual harassment will be defined as any type of unwelcome conduct directed toward a student, staff member, or other individuals in the school because of their gender.
 This conduct may include verbal comments about parts of a person's anatomy, spreading sexual rumors about a person, and/or pressure for sexual activity or other unwelcome advances.

 Sexual harassment should be reported to the counselor, or any teacher, administrator, or school personnel.
 There will be no retribution for making this claim.
-Complaints will remain confidential and will be investigated within 5 school days.
+Complaints will remain confidential and will be investigated promptly.